-Tandem Review (2022): Can It Help You Speak A Language?
+Tandem Review: Can It REALLY Help You Learn A Language?

 Tandem is an excellent app to find a language exchange partner from anywhere in the world.
 It’s not made as an app to teach a language so it won’t be very helpful to beginners.
 But it’s a good way to practice speaking and conversation once you have a handle on the basics of the language .
 It’s a useful tool to get feedback and learn how the language is spoken in everyday life.